 7-9 meters diameter is the most common roundhouse size as this holds a normal school class.
 We can build them as big as 20 meters and as small as 4.
 Barns and cruck frame buildings can be almost any size.
+Be modest but be sure you have considered what you may need in the future.
+If you are unsure please do speak to us first.

 The roundhouses we build are usually turf covered although we can fit a canvas top, timber or tin roof.
 The reciprocal frame roof offers an open space which requires no central support.
 Our barns and cruck frames tend to have shingle or tin roofs.
+I personally love to have a living roof on a building and failing that one made from natural materials.
+However for some needs, budgets it simply is not achievable or appropriate and that’s ok.

 Many educational venues ask us to build the frame only, going on to lay their own roof and walls with staff and/or volunteers.
 That work can be facilitated by anyone with good general building skills, following a day of training, and offers a significant cost saving.
 We often build the entire roundhouse, including roof and walls.
 Commonly staff/volunteers will get envolved in the work.
 This can also reduce the overall cost of construction.
 To get an idea of costs get in touch and we’ll work through an estimate for you.